Revelator (Tedeschi Trucks Band album)

-Revelator is the debut album by the 11-piece blues rock group Tedeschi Trucks Band released in 2011 by Sony Masterworks.
+Revelator is the debut album by the 11-piece American blues rock group Tedeschi Trucks Band released on June 7, 2011, by Sony Masterworks.
 Recorded in Derek and Susan's Swamp Raga Studios in Jacksonville, co-produced by Derek with producer/engineer Jim Scott.
-The album won the Grammy Award for Best Blues Album at the 54th Grammy Awards.
+The album won the Grammy Award for Best Blues Album at the 54th Annual Grammy Awards.

 Reception

 Allmusic music critic Thom Jurek praised the album and wrote the recording "proves something beyond their well-founded reputation as a live unit: that they can write, perform, and produce great songs that capture the authentic, emotional fire and original arrangements that so many modern blues and roots recordings lack...
 Revelator is a roots record that sets a modern standard even as it draws its inspiration from the past.
 It's got everything a listener could want: grit, groove, raw, spiritual emotion, and expert-level musical truth."
 David Fricke of Rolling Stone wrote "[Trucks] and Tedeschi, a perfect vocal foil, now front the best Dixie-funk family band since Delaney and Bonnie Bramlett."